Arianee/docs/docs/ArianeeProductCertificate-i18n.md

 Array of typed link with an order field.

-Type can be website, proofLinkAction (TODO: link to proof link action section)
+Type can be website, proofLinkAction [Check action proof link method](arianee-js-certificate#create-an-action-proof-link)

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JSON SNIPPET-->